Walter Block: "Voluntary slave contract"

 Block believes that people should have the legal right to sell themselves into slavery, or to buy and keep slaves who have sold themselves into slavery, in a libertarian legal order.

-In an essay on "inalienability" of natural and legal rights, Block defends what he calls a "voluntary slave contract", arguing that it is "a bona fide contract where consideration crosses hands; when it is abrogated, theft occurs".
-He notes that Robert Nozick agrees with him, and critiques the views of the libertarians who disagree.
-Block seeks to make "a tiny adjustment" which "strengthens libertarianism by making it more internally consistent."
-He argues that his position shows "that contract, predicated on private property [can] reach to the furthest realms of human interaction, even to voluntary slave contracts."

 Slavery and civil rights in the United States

 A January 2014 article in the New York Times said Block "suggested in an interview that the daily life of the enslaved was 'not so bad – you pick cotton and sing songs.
 The piece also reported that Block said Woolworth's had the right to exclude black people from its lunch counters, asserting that "no one is compelled to associate with people against their will."
 Block responded to the article by accusing the Times of libel for taking quotes out of context and claiming the latter quote was not accurate.
 In his response, he called slavery "depraved and monstrous" while arguing that it is not the nature of the work slaves perform that makes slavery monstrous, but rather it is the fact that they are forced to perform it and are not free to leave.
 According to Block's argument, forcing a slave to perform pleasant tasks would be no less monstrous because it equally violates the libertarian non-aggression principle.
 An Inside Higher Ed piece noted that, in response to the story, seventeen faculty members at Block's university publicly called for him to be censured for his "recurring public attacks ... on the civil rights of all."
 The piece also reported that Reverend Kevin Wildes, the President of Block's university, took the "unusual step" of publicly critiquing his arguments as fallacious.
+As part of a settlement to the lawsuit, The New York Times agreed to add the following Editor's Note to the article: "An earlier version of this article referred imprecisely to the views of Walter Block on slavery.
+While Mr. Block has said that the daily life of slaves was "not so bad," he opposes slavery because it is involuntary, and he believes reparations should be paid."